knomedia/k5uploader/README.md

 ## Considerations

-1. This uploader uses javascript, you may need to set up CORS on kaltura instance to use.
+1. This uploader uses javascript, you may need to set up CORS with your kaltura instance to use it.
 By default kaltura does not have such headers.

-2. The uploader uses [xhr2](http://caniuse.com/#feat=xhr2).
-Evergreen browsers support it today.
+2. The uploader uses xhr2.
+[Evergreen browsers support it today](http://caniuse.com/#feat=xhr2).
 Your support needs may limit your ability to use it.

 ## Usage